“Love and compassion are necessities, not luxuries. Without them humanity cannot survive.”

 Did you notice that your stress or depression often arise because you don’t tend to your own needs?
 Make sure to tend to your own needs.

-Did you discover that you often assign the worst possible opinions about yourself to others, even when haven’t signaled any such opinions?
-Stop yourself when you head in this direction and remind yourself that you can’t know what others are thinking, and assuming the worst is both usually wrong and usually unhelpful.
+Did you discover that you often assign the worst possible opinions about yourself to others, even when they haven’t signaled any such opinions?
+Stop yourself when you head in this direction and remind yourself that you can’t know what others are thinking – assuming the worst is usually both wrong and unhelpful.

 If you’re struggling with this step, remember that asking “What can I DO to love myself?” is a far better question than “How can I FEEL love for myself?”
 It’s much harder to conjure a desired feeling out of thin air than it is to take actions that will help you authentically experience the desired feeling.